NikosAlexandris/pvgis-prototype/docs/tutorials/solar_position.md

 !!! warning "Degrees or radians ?"

     By default, PVGIS returns angle figures measured in radians.
-This extra bit of `-aou` is required to get the reported numbers in degrees.
+This extra bit of `-aou` which is a shortcut for `--angle-output-units` is required to get the reported numbers in degrees.
 Without it :

     ``` bash exec="true" result="ansi" source="material-block"
     pvgis-prototype position overview \